allenbai01/taylorized-training/README.md

 # install neural_tangents
 pip install neural_tangents
 ```
+Our code is written in [Jax](https://github.com/google/jax) and uses the Taylorization functionality from [Neural Tangents](https://github.com/google/neural-tangents).
+We currently require Tensorflow in addition for some (very light) data processing routines.

 ## Training neural networks and their Taylorizations
 1. Train a 4-layer CNN with 128 channels per layer, saving the model parameters and test logits.
 ```